High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Empirical Analysis

-Two types of empirical analysis are entertained.
-First, we consider a linear model with all explanatory variables and estimated by the Lasso procedure.
-For comparison, we include a model with all explanatory variables except the NASDAQ Composite Index and Wilshire 5000 Total Market Full Cap Index, estimated by the MIDAS regression (denoted by MIDAS-B model), a model with monthly all-employees total payrolls as the only explanatory variable, also estimated by MIDAS (denoted by MIDAS-A model), and a simple ARMA model of the GDP growth rates (denoted by ARMA model).
-We use BIC to select the number of autoregressive lags ($a$) and the lags ($B_l$) of explanatory variables.
-The Lasso tuning parameter $\lambda$ is also chosen by the BIC; see \citet{buhlmann2011}.
-Here we aggregate daily explanatory variables $z_6$ and $z_7$ to weekly frequency for the MIDAS regression.
+Two types of empirical analysis are examined.
+First, we consider a linear model with all explanatory variables, estimated by the Lasso procedure.
+For comparison, we include a model with all explanatory variables except the NASDAQ Composite Index and Wilshire 5000 Total Market Full Cap Index, estimated by the MIDAS regression (denoted by MIDAS-B model), a model with total monthly payrolls for all-employees as the only explanatory variable, also estimated by MIDAS (denoted by MIDAS-A model), and a simple ARMA model of the GDP growth rates (denoted by ARMA model).
+We use the BIC to select the number of autoregressive lags ($a$) and the lags ($B_l$) of the explanatory variables.
+The Lasso tuning parameter $\lambda$ is also chosen using the BIC; see \citet{buhlmann2011}.
+Here, we aggregate the daily explanatory variables $z_6$ and $z_7$ to a weekly frequency for the MIDAS regression.

-Table \ref{tab:table3} shows the median absolute deviation (MAD), the mean absolute error (MAE), and the root mean squared error (RMSE) for the prediction period.
-From the table, it is clear that the Lasso based model outperforms all the other models in this particular instance.
+Table~\ref{tab:table3} shows the median absolute deviation (MAD), mean absolute error (MAE), and root mean squared error (RMSE) for the prediction period.
+From the table, it is clear that the Lasso-based model outperforms all the other models in this particular instance.
 The poor performance of MIDAS-B is likely due to using too many explanatory variables with multiple sampling frequencies.

 Figure \ref{fig:fig1} displays the cumulative absolute errors and the cumulative squared errors for different models in predicting the GDP growth rate.
-It shows clearly that the Lasso model is the best one.
-The MIDAS-A model also improves the prediction errors over the simple ARMA model.
+It shows clearly that the Lasso model performs best.
+The MIDAS-A model also improves the prediction errors over those of the simple ARMA model.
 However, the MIDAS-B model fares poorly.
 Consequently, unlike the Lasso model, the MIDAS regression is not robust to the presence of irrelevant regressors.
 In fact, the MIDAS regression is also sensitive to the weighting schemes and the starting points of its optimization program.